kerojosh96/Josh-s-Data-Structures-Hand-Book/set.md

 # Set

-A set is a collection of various elements which can be different data types.In a set, there can be no duplicates.
+A set is a collection of various elements which can be different data types.In a set, there can be no duplicates.In a set the order does not matter

 # In Memory